 End with single slide with the logo in color so the clients can once again focus back on the logo and see the beauty of the design without distractions.

-These extra steps may seem like a lot of work but they have made my process a lot more seamless.
+While these extra steps may seem like a lot of work but they have made my process a lot more seamless.
 These presentations get the conversations moving in the right direction instead of awkward silences.

 Majority of my clients are not designers and it is my job to make the process as smooth as possible for them.
 And this major overhaul in the process has been working wonderfully!